chris-relaxing/javascript-pong/README.md

 # Pong!
-This is my first JavaScript web browser game.
-It utilizes the HTML canvas element.
+This is my first JavaScript web browser game, which utilizes the HTML canvas element.
 I used parts of a tutorial written by Chris DeLeon, but greatly expanded on his code example.

 ![alt text](http://bluegalaxy.info/codewalk/wp-content/uploads/2018/01/pong_blue_title_screen-676x496.png)

 This game can be played on my website here:<BR>
 http://bluegalaxy.info/js/pong_pt7.html

-The code for this game can also be viewed on codepen: https://codepen.io/Chris_Nielsen/pen/EQZZoy
+The code for this game can also be viewed on codepen:<BR>
+https://codepen.io/Chris_Nielsen/pen/EQZZoy